rubyaustralia/ruby_au/app/documents/constitution.markdown

     1. has become vacant under rule 54; or
     2. was not filled by election at the last annual general meeting.

-2. If the position of Secretary becomes vacant, the Committee must appoint a member to the position within 14 days after the vacancy arises.
+2. If the position of Secretary becomes vacant, the Committee must appoint a member to the position within the legally mandated period after the vacancy arises.

 3. Rule 54 also applies to any committee member appointed by the Committee to fill a vacant position under subrule 1 or 2.